simonmichael/hledger/hledger/hledger.m4.md

 #### Beancount operating currency

-Declaring an operating currency improves Beancount and Fava reports.
+Declaring an operating currency (or several) improves Beancount and Fava reports.
-You can do this manually by adding a line like this to the beancount journal:
+Currently hledger will declare each currency used in cost amounts as an operating currency.
+If needed, replace these with your own declaration, like
 ```beancount
 option "operating_currency" "USD"
 ```